MDAnalysis/RotamerConvolveMD/README.rst

-This package analyses molecular dynamics trajectories or conformational ensembles in terms of spin-label distances as probed in double electron-electron resonance (DEER) experiments.
+This package analyses molecular dynamics trajectories or conformational ensembles in terms of spin-label distances as probed in double electron-electron resonance (DEER) experiments and spin-label to amide protin distances as probed in paramagnetic relaxation enhancement (PRE) experiments.
 The spin labels are fitted on trajectories and the spin label mobility is taken into account using a rotamer library.